harpreetsinghkhattra/HAC/README.md

-its a android based hospital and ambulance counsultancy app.
+its a android based hospital and ambulance consultancy app.